flurl/BangleApps/apps/flurlclk/README.md

 - swipe left
 - swipe right

+V0.2 adds actions for controlling media players on the phone.

 ## Settings

 You can change settings by going to the global `Settings` app, then `App Settings`